Tragedy can strike at any time for family members: car accident; truck accident; work tragedy; etc.

 If your loved one died due to someone else’s negligence, then you may be able to bring a wrongful death claim and survival claims.
-The difference between wrongful death survival action and others is the former allows different kinds of recovery than the latter.
+The difference between wrongful death suits and survival claims is that the former allows different kinds of recovery.

-Like in traditional cases, a survival action for wrongful death can seek damages that the deceased person suffered like pain and suffering and other things.
-These will vary depending upon how the incident actually occurred and how the victim passed away.
+Like traditional cases, a survival claim for wrongful death can seek damages the deceased person suffered, like pain and suffering.
+These will vary depending on the incident and the victim’s death.

 Unlike traditional cases, unlawful killing causes of action can seek compensation for harms and losses that the families of victims sustained.
 This is special because these are not things the defendant directly caused.

-Generally, families that bring a survival action after the deceased person dies may be able to obtain financial relief for lost support, lost companionship, pain, grief, and related forms of harm and damage.
+Generally, families that bring a survival claim after the deceased person dies may be able to obtain financial relief for lost support, lost companionship, pain, grief, and related forms of harm and damage.

 How Can an Attorney Protect My Case?

-In the immediate aftermath of a tragic event that takes someone’s life (like a traumatic brain injury), you may not be considering a legal claim and a survival lawsuit.
+In the immediate aftermath of a tragic event that takes someone’s life (like a traumatic brain injury), you may not be considering a legal lawsuit and a survival claim.